-More than 4 opponent players in the backcourt
+MORE THAN 4 OPPONENT PLAYERS IN THE BACKCOURT

 T referees behind the play.
 C takes a position close to centre line to referee players in front or backcourt.
 L takes position on the endline to referee players in frontcourt.

-2.14 OUT-OF-BOUNDS & THROW-INS Target: To understand coverage on out-of-bounds plays to ensure that only one referee always makes the "out-of-bounds" call.
+2.14 OUT-OF-BOUNDS & THROW-INS

 3PO covers all of the boundary lines in the frontcourt.
 Only the Trail has two lines to cover.
-The basic rule is that Lead covers the baseline, Centre covers the weak side sideline, and Trail covers the strong side sideline and centre line.
-When the game continues with a throw-in there should always be two referees (Lead & Trail) on the side of a throw-in.
+The goal is to ensure that only one referee always makes the "outof-bounds" call.
+The basic rule is that Lead covers the endline, Centre covers the weak side sideline, and Trail covers the strong side sideline and centre line.

-FIBA

-NOME

-SCORER STABLE

-Diagram 42:
+When the game continues with a throwin there should always be two referees (Lead & Trail) on the side of a throw-in.

+L & C has one boundary line to cover, while T has two lines (sideline and centreline).

+2.General Provisions 2.12 Free-throws

-When the throw-in is on the frontcourt's endline between 3 point line and edge of the backboard, L's position is outside of the throw-in spot (C has to be ready to cover weak side).
+When the throw-in is on the frontcourt's endline between 3-point line and edge of the backboard, L's position is outside of the throw-in spot (C has to be ready to cover weak side).

 T mirrors the "time-in" signal to the table.
-Diagram 41: L & C has one boundary line to cover, while T has two lines (sideline and centreline).

 When the throw-in is on the frontcourt's endline between 3 point line and sideline, L's position is between basket and throw-in spot.
 T mirrors the "time-in" signal to the table.

-2.15 SHOT COVERAGE (GENERAL & 3 POINTS ATTEMPTS) Target: To identify and understand the coverage of each referee during shots for goal.
-The basic principle is that the Lead has primary coverage on 2 point shots on the strong side in their primary area (as demonstrated below, blue area) and the Trail has primary coverage for all 3 point shots, and 2 point shots on the strong side.
-The Centre has primary coverage on all shots on the weak side (see Diagram 44).
-Whenever there is dual coverage (restricted area, rectangle 2), the basic principle is that the respective referee covers their side of the play (see Diagram 45).
+2.15 SHOT COVERAGE (GENERAL & 3-POINTS ATTEMPTS)

+The basic principle is that the Lead has primary coverage on 2-point shots on the strong side in their primary area (as demonstrated below, blue area) and the Trail has primary coverage for all 3-point shots, and 2-point shots on the strong side.
+The Centre has primary coverage on all shots on the weak side.

+Whenever there is dual coverage (restricted area, rectangle 2), the basic principle is that the respective referee covers their side of the play.

-Diagram 44: L has normally the primary coverage in blue area, T in green area and C in red area.
+L has normally the primary coverage in blue area, T in green area and C in red area.

-Diagram 45: In dual coverage areas it is important that both referees have the discipline to process the entire play and try to focus only for their side of the defensive players.
-2.15.1 3-POINT SHOT On a 3-point attempt only the referee primarily responsible for the play will signal the attempt.
+In dual coverage areas it is important that both referees have the discipline to process the entire play and try to focus only for their side of the defensive players.

+2.16 3-POINT SHOT

+On a 3-point attempt only the referee primarily responsible for the play will signal the attempt.
 The other outside referee will stay focused on their primary area and do not need to signal the attempt.
 There is of course the dual coverage area between Trail and Centre.
 If the shot is taken from the dual area it is normal for both (T & C) to signal the attempt.

 When the ball enters the basket both outside referees will signal the successful 3-point basket.
 The referee opposite the shot is primarily responsible for goaltending and thus is the first one to score the basket (Official FIBA signal no. 6).
 The referee covering the shot attempt will also score the 3-point basket after they have finished covering the shot attempt (1-2-3 protocol).